olance/jQuery-switchButton/README.md

     clear: true,               // Should we insert a div with style="clear: both;" after the switch button?
     clear_after: null,         // Override the element after which the clearing div should be inserted (null > right after the button)

-    font_size: 13,             // Font size in pixels: Added by Daniel Lee
+    font_size: 10,              // Set the label font-size.
-    read_only: false,          // Reset/Set read only: Added by Daniel Lee
+    read_only: false,           // Set to readonly mode if true.
-    //init: notifyInit,        // Added by Daniel Lee
+    on_init: function() {},     // callback function for initialization.
-    on_toggle: function() {}   // Added by Daniel Lee
+    on_toggle: function() {}    // callback function for toggle after intialization

 Styling
 -------